equalDelight/SMAPI-Droid/SMAPIGameLoader/README.md

 ﻿
 # SMAPI Game Loader

-you can run Stardew Valley Clone with custom Assets, Dlls without any game patch
+The SMAPI Loader runs a Stardew Valley clone.
+The clone supports custom assets and DLLs without the need for game patches.

 ## How it work?

     1. Custom game assets are loaded from the directory Android/data/packagename/files/Stardew Assets.
     2. Custom DLLs are loaded from the directory Android/data/packagename/files, specifically files matching *.dll.
     3. These game assets and DLLs are cloned from the application's base APK (base.apk) and split content APK (split_content.apk).